awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

 1. Leave the settings in all other sections at their default values\.

 1. Choose **Launch DB instance**\.

-Wait until the instance is up and running before proceeding with the next step\.
+1. Choose **View DB instance summary**, and wait until the instance is up and running before proceeding with the next step\.
 It can take several minutes to complete\.

-1. When the **Summary** section's **DB instance status** shows as **Available**, refresh the page, and then scroll down to the **Connect** section\.
+1. When the **Summary** section's **DB instance status** shows **Available**, refresh the page, and then scroll down to the **Connect** section\.

 1. In the **Connect** section, choose the name of the security group that is of the type **CIDR/IP \- Inbound**\.
 This opens the Amazon EC2 console for that security group\.

 1. At the bottom of the page, choose the **Inbound** tab, and then choose **Edit**\.

    There's one existing rule that enables access to the database from the current VPC\.
-You need enable access to the database from the public internet, so that both the Lambda function and your eventual customers running apps can all access this database\.
+You need to enable access to the database from the public internet so that your MySQL client tool and your hypothetical customers running apps can all access this database\.
 **Warning**
 The following step opens up your test database to the internet\.
-This isn't a secure configuration, but is provided here to make the configuration steps for this tutorial simpler\.
-For a secure setup, you should not make your VPC accessible to the public internet\.
-Instead, configure your VPC with a NAT gateway\.
-When you then configure your secret to rotate, the Lambda function that Secrets Manager creates is configured to run in your VPC\.
-You need a NAT gateway to enable the Lambda function to access the Secrets Manager service on the internet\.
+This isn't a secure configuration, but it's provided here to make the configuration steps for this tutorial simpler\.
+For a secure setup, block public access to your database instance\.
+Then, configure the Lambda function to run in the same VPC as your database instance\.
+You must then either [configure your VPC with a Secrets Manager endpoint](rotation-network-rqmts.md), or [configure the VPC with public internet access by using a NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html)\.
+This enables the Lambda rotation function to access a Secrets Manager endpoint\.
 When you're done with these tutorials on this database, we recommend that you remove the rule that you create in the next step\.

 1. Under **Source**, change it from **Custom** to **Anywhere**\.
 Leave the Port Range at **3306**, which is the default for MySQL\.